mbbischoff/chromatographics/src/content/poems/birdcage.md

 your cage you kiss my
 eyes closed and pull a
 lever
           that
-            stops
+                              **stops**
                              time

-we’re suspended—trapped
+we’re suspended⸺ trapped
 in moments of wrought iron
 pressed against their grates
 and each other’s full frames

              for as long
              as we are,
-_we get to
+             we get to
-be happy_
+             be happy